scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/upload_part_copy.rst

 If a bucket has versioning enabled, it is possible to have multiple versions of the same object.
 By default, x-amz-copy-source identifies the current version of the object to copy.
-If the current version is a delete marker and a versionId is not specified in the x-amz-copy-source, Zenko returns a 404 error, because the object does not exist.
-If versionId is specified in the x-amz-copy-source and the versionId is a delete marker, Zenko returns an HTTP 400 error, because a delete marker cannot be specified as a version for the x-amz-copy-source.
+If the current version is a delete marker and a versionId is not specified in the x-amz-copy-source, |product| returns a 404 error, because the object does not exist.
+If versionId is specified in the x-amz-copy-source and the versionId is a delete marker, |product| returns an HTTP 400 error, because a delete marker cannot be specified as a version for the x-amz-copy-source.

 Optionally, a specific version of the source object to copy can be specified by